Seyyed Alireza Dana

-Seyyed Alireza Dana (born in 1969 in Abadeh city) is an Iranian Shiite (Shi’a) cleric, seminary and university professor, and Friday prayer leader in Abadeh city.
+Seyyed Alireza Dana (born in 1969, in Abadeh city) is an Iranian Shi’a cleric, seminary and university professor, and Friday prayer leader in Abadeh city.
 He was elected as a representative of Fars province by winning 309,429 votes in the sixth election of the Assembly of Experts.

 Seminary and university education

 He entered the seminary in 1984 and benefited from professors such as Tabrizi, Javadi Amoli, Hashemi Shahroudi, and Sobhani.
 Dana has been engaged in scientific, educational, and research activities in the seminary and is engaged in teaching and research as a lecturer at the higher levels of the Qom Seminary and a professor at the Mustafa Al-Alamiyah University.
 For more than a year, he was assigned by the Deputy for International Relations of the Supreme Leader's Office to carry out cultural and propaganda activities among Iranian students living in India.
 In addition to his seminary education, he continued his university education to the degree of PhD in pure philosophy at a university in India, where he completed a specialized course in English conversation.
 He also holds a master's degree in theology and a doctorate in philosophy and theology from Qom State University.